virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## Overview

-Information technology has heightened ethical concerns, taxed existing social arrangements, and made some laws obsolete or severely crippled[2].
-There are four key technological trends responsible for these ethical stresses[2].
+Information technology has heightened ethical concerns, taxed existing social arrangements, and made some laws obsolete or severely crippled.
+There are four key technological trends responsible for these ethical stresses.

 ## 1. Doubling of Computing Power Every 18 Months

-The doubling of computing power every 18 months has made it possible for most organizations to use information systems for their core production processes[1].
-As a result, our dependence on systems and our vulnerability to system errors and poor data quality have increased[1].
-Social rules and laws have not yet adjusted to this dependence[1].
-Standards for ensuring the accuracy and reliability of information systems are not universally accepted or enforced[1].
+The doubling of computing power every 18 months has made it possible for most organizations to use information systems for their core production processes.
+As a result, our dependence on systems and our vulnerability to system errors and poor data quality have increased.
+Social rules and laws have not yet adjusted to this dependence.
+Standards for ensuring the accuracy and reliability of information systems are not universally accepted or enforced.

 **Ethical Impact:**
 - Organizations depend critically on systems that may fail